TritonDataCenter/rfd/rfd/0027/README.md

 * CNS removes the CNAME records associated with the container

 ### Metric Agent Proxy destroyed
-* Operator destroys a Metric Agent Proxy
+* Operator destroys a proxy
 * VMAPI pushes a changefeed event to CNS
-* CNS removes the A record associated with the Metric Agent Proxy and all CNAME records that reference it.
+* CNS removes the A record associated with the proxy and all CNAME records that reference it.

 ## High Availability
-### Metric Agent
+### Agent
 This is a single agent on a compute or head node, it has no more availability than the other supporting agents like cn-agent and vm-agent.
 Additional agents would only be helpful in the case of an agent crash, and not node failure.
 At this time it does not make sense to provide guarantees beyond SMF restarts.

-### Metric Agent Proxy
+### Proxy
 This is an entirely stateless service and because of that there is no limit to the number of proxies that can be in use at a given time.
 The proxy can be deployed with sdcadm to multiple nodes in a given data center.
 The recommended deployment is three Metric Agent Proxies, one on the headnode and the other two on different compute nodes which are ideally in different racks.

-When multiple Metric Agent Proxies are in use, CNS and round robin DNS (e.g. multiple A records per <vm_uuid>.cm.triton.zone) will be leveraged.
+When multiple proxies are in use, CNS and round robin DNS (e.g. multiple A records per <vm_uuid>.cm.triton.zone) will be leveraged.
-To ensure minimum disruption in the case of a Metric Agent Proxy failure, a low TTL should be used.
+To ensure minimum disruption in the case of a proxy failure, a low TTL should be used.

 ## Scaling
-### Metric Agent
+### Agent
-Because the Metric Agent is a single agent running on a compute or head node, there is no good way of scaling it.
+Because the Agent is a single agent running on a compute or head node, there is no good way of scaling it.
 That said, it does need to be sensitive to overloading the global zone.

-In order to protect the global zone, the Metric Agent will have a runtime configurable throttle.
+In order to protect the global zone, the Agent will have a runtime configurable throttle.

-### Metric Proxy
+### Proxy
-Multiple Metric Proxy zones can be added as load requires and without penalty.
-When new Metric Proxies are added, CNS will detect this and add new A records as well as the necessary CNAME records.
+Multiple Proxy zones can be added as load requires and without penalty.
+When new Proxies are added, CNS will detect this and add new A records as well as the necessary CNAME records.

 ## Dynamic metrics (e.g. on-demand DTrace integration)
 Dynamic metrics are out of scope for version one of Container Monitor.
 The